 If you are locked out of your suite/ bedroom, you can come to the Service desk to receive a temporary fob.
-The RA on call can also assist you with a lockout when the desk is closed between the hours of 8am and midnight.
-Lockouts between midnight and 8am are directed to Campus Safety Special Constable Service.
+The RA on call can also assist you with a lockout when the desk is closed between the hours of midnight to 9am.
+Lockouts between midnight and 9am are directed to Campus Safety Special Constable Service.